Hosting and bandwidth provided by MacHost.

 Cons:

-If price, performance, connectivity, screen size, or expansion are high priorities -- but weight is not -- a MacBook or MacBook Pro would be a better choice.
-Site sponsor PowerMax sells the MacBook Air, MacBook, and MacBook Pro.
+If price, performance, connectivity, screen size, or expansion are high priorities -- but weight and physical size are lower priorities -- a MacBook or MacBook Pro could be a better choice.

 << MacBook Air Q&A (Main)